On International Nurses Day, Dr Jayne Chidgey-Clark reflects on her speaking up experience as a nurse and how…...

 What is speaking up?

-Speaking up is about anything that gets in the way of providing good care.
+It is about speaking up about anything that gets in the way of doing a great job.

 Freedom to Speak Up Guardians support workers to speak up when they feel that they are unable to in other ways.